 Exercise releases BDNF and Endorphins which are the happy chemicals that act as natural pain relief and mood lifters.

 Applying heat to the abdomen with a hot water bottle, heat pads or a reluctant cat will also help soothe cramps.

-Foods to avoid during menstruation are the BEST foods, and the ones we crave the most: alcohol, fatty foods and fizzy drinks.
-These all make us retain water and bloats us out which is uncomfortable and makes us feel a little bit poopy.
+Foods to avoid during menstruation are, sadly, the BEST foods, and the ones we crave the most: alcohol, fatty foods and fizzy drinks.
+These all make us retain water and bloats us out which is uncomfortable and makes us feel a little bit sloth-like.
 Unfortunately, for tea addicts like me, caffeine should also be reduced during this time as it can increase tension in the body.

 And there we have it!
 A bite-size look into the mysteries of the menstrual cycle and its effect on exercise, and the ways in which we can make it easier on ourselves.

 It's tricky when we start to consider the plethora of contraceptives out there as well as a whole variety of things that can alter your menstrual cycle.
 If you have questions about your cycle, contraceptives and the like, it's a good idea to speak with a healthcare professional about individual impacts.